Grains mostly lower,livestock mixed.

 by The Associated Press

-Grain futures were mostly lower on Monday in early trading on the Chicago Board of Trade.
-Wheat for July delivery was fell 7 cents at $5.1120 a bushel; July corn was up 3.40 cents at $3.32 a bushel; July oats declined 20.80 cents at $3.1540 a bushel; while May soybeans was off 2 cents at 8.6360 a bushel.
+Grain futures were mostly lower on Thursday in early trading on the Chicago Board of Trade.
+Wheat for July delivery lost 4.60 cents at $5.04 a bushel; July corn was up 3.20 cents at $3.2860 a bushel; July oats fell 3.20 cents at $3.11 a bushel; while May soybeans was off 2.60 cents at 8.6460 a bushel.

 The Associated Press